Print Code: HOB1 | Print Sizes: S, M, L, Oversize | Postcards

 I took this photograph one early summer’s evening.
 It took some time for the flock of Musk Lorikeets to get used to me, but when they finally did, this particular bird sat still for quite a long time and allowed me to zoom in and get a series of really nice shots in this stunning gum tree, which was coming into full bloom.
 I am not sure which one of the 900 different eucalypt species this tree is as it is not a Tasmanian native.

-I marvel at the sophisticated design of the Musk Lorikeet’s tongue, which is so perfectly crafted to gather the essential nectar which they need to live.
+I marvel at the sophisticated design of the Musk Lorikeet’s tongue, which is so perfectly designed by the Creator to gather the essential nectar which they need to live.